Nightcrawler (character): Publication history

-In April 2023, it was announced that Wagner would star in a 5-issue miniseries entitled Uncanny Spider-Man, written by Spurrier and illustrated by Lee Garbett as a part of the Fall of X, in which he would become the latest Spider-Man (Spinnenmann).
+In April 2023, it was announced that Nightcrawler would star in a five-issue miniseries entitled Uncanny Spider-Man, written by Spurrier and illustrated by Lee Garbett as a part of the Fall of X, in which he would become the latest Spider-Man (Spinnenmann).
+Spurrier, who had previously written Nightcrawler in Way of X and Legion of X, said the new series gave him the chance to write "pure, joyous, street-level heroing" for the character after several years of stories centered on mutant politics and religion.
+He also said the book was designed to be approachable for readers unfamiliar with those earlier series, rather than requiring prior knowledge of Krakoa-era continuity.

-In 2025, Nightcrawler will be getting a solo X-Men project.